drocheam/optrace/docs/source/sampling.rst

 **Issue with polar grids**

-..
-TODO Abschnitt umbenennen

 Stratified sampling generates a rectangular grid, but for a circular surface this gets transformed into a polar grid.
 While this done uniformly in :numref:`circle_sampling`, there are some circular artefacts visible, especially at the center.
-Although for many rays the artefacts become less and less visible, a different approach would be suitable to remove them altogether.

-Instead our implementation samples a square grid, where in the next step the grid is mapped onto a disc.
-If needed, the disc can be mapped to a annulus (surface between two concentric circles).
-Note that equi-areal mapping methods are needed, since we want to keep the point density and uniformity of the noise.

 .. list-table::